Shakeskeyboarde/wurk/core/wurk/README.md

 - `--loglevel <level>`
   - Set the log level (`silent`, `error`, `warn`, `info`, `notice`, `verbose`, or `silly`).
 The default is `info`.
   - Log level can also be set using the `WURK_LOG_LEVEL` environment variable.
 The command line option takes precedence over the environment variable.
-- `--clear`
-  - Clear the screen on startup.
-This does the same thing as the linux `clear` command, but is more CI friendly.
-It does not error if it is not available or `TERM` is not set, and it respects TTY availability.

 ## Package Managers